-Besides this general credo “just relax”, I’d like to share a few practical guidelines for the conservation of sherry wines.
+I’d like to share a few practical guidelines for the conservation of sherry wines.
 Note that these only apply for decent storage conditions and remember you never know how the bottle was handled before it arrived at your home or at the restaurant.
 Storage time becomes less relevant if the conditions are perfect.
-Always try to store sherry bottles in a cool, dark place, with no sudden temperature fluctuations, preferably upright to minimize the contact area with the air inside the bottle.
+Always try to store sherry bottles in a cool, dark place, with no sudden temperature fluctuations, in an upright position to minimize the contact area with the air inside the bottle and with the cork.

 Storing Manzanilla and Fino (shelf life)

 Manzanilla and Fino have spent their whole life under a layer of flor, protected from oxygen.
-Bottling will filter out the flor and expose the wine to air, which causes the wine to change.
-It is true that biologically aged sherry is slightly unstable, however commercial bottling techniques have improved in recent times, and this problem is not as big as it used to be.
+Bottling will filter out the flor and slightly expose the wine to air, which causes the wine to change.
+It is true that biologically aged sherry is relatively unstable, however commercial bottling techniques have improved in recent times, and this problem is not as big as it used to be.

 Especially young Manzanilla or Fino (the ones you’ll find in supermarkets) are best enjoyed as soon as you’ve taken them home.
-Their delicate character will disappear rapidly.
+Their delicate character and the specific flor aromas will fade.
 Unfortunately outside of Spain, you’ll rarely stumble upon a really fresh bottle.
 I’ve seen bottles on sale that spent years on the shelf already.
 Again, these sherries will probably taste just fine, but they will lack some of the finesse and brightness of a newer bottle.
 My article about bottling codes explains how to recognize old bottles and how to pick the newest bottle on the shelf.

 A closed bottle of young Manzanilla or Fino can easily be stored for one year.
 Manzanilla Pasada or more mature Finos definitely longer.
-After that, the most delicate aromas will gradually start to fade and the profile will slowly change.
-But even after 40 years in different cellars, my bottle of 1970’s Domecq’s La Ina was certainly not undrinkable.
-In specialized collector’s stores, you can sometimes find old bottles like the Domecq Ideal Pale sherry pictured to the right, this can be a hit or miss but really interesting in any case…
+After that, the most delicate aromas will gradually start to fade and the profile will slowly change, becoming less ‘coastal’ and slightly more jammy, showing light hints of oxidation and ultimately even some hints of Amontillado wine.

 Drinking Manzanilla and Fino (open bottle)